timescale/docs/cloud/vpc-peering.md

 1. [Log in to your Timescale Cloud account][cloud-login] and navigate to the `VPC` section.
 1. Click `Create VPC`.
-1. In the `Create a VPC` dialog, type a name for your new VPC, and provide an IPv4 CIDR block.
+1. In the `Create a VPC` dialog:
+    *   Type a name for your new VPC that matcghes the region of the service you want to attach it to.
+    *   Provide an IPv4 CIDR block.
 Make sure that the CIDR block you choose for your Timescale Cloud VPC does not overlap with the CIDR block used by your AWS VPC peer.
 If the CIDR blocks overlap, the peering process fails.
 You can find the CIDR block of your AWS VPC from the AWS console.
         In this example, we use the `10.0.0.0/16` CIDR block.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-vpc-create.png" alt="Create a new Timescale Cloud VPC"/>